 In a situation like this, where someone’s intention is to offend or insult you to try and cause hurt, don’t give them an inch.
 Instead, play “dumb” and ask them why what they said is funny.
 They might try to brush it off and say that you knew full well what they meant, but go gray rock.
 Show no emotion except for mild confusion, and keep asking them questions about what they said.
 Basically, get them to explain their “joke” in great detail.

 Most of them will try to back out of this because they’re uncomfortable.
 They’ll try to brush it off, say that they were just joking and that you’re too sensitive or whatever.
 Press them with a few more questions, like “So your making a joke about my special needs child… is her disability funny to you?
 Can you explain to me why this is hilarious?”
 (Obviously change details as needed to pertain to your unique situation.)

 When this happens, you’re essentially holding a mirror up to them so they’re forced to look at their own behavior.
-You’re making them face the fact that they said a sh*tty thing.
-And more importantly, you’re making them realize that OTHER PEOPLE saw that they said a sh*tty thing too.
+You’re making them face the fact that they said an awful thing.
+And more importantly, you’re making them realize that OTHER PEOPLE saw that they said an awful thing too.

 It helps to put the situation to bed while also making them reflect on themselves and how they treat others.
 Hopefully, it will make them think twice before doing something like that again.